jschrier/blog/_posts/2025-02-07-Imaginary-Syllabi:-Digital-Science.md

 ## Drug Design

 - Focus on computational drug design
-- Repackage [Chem1102](https://bulletin.fordham.edu/courses/chem/), dropping the EP1 and business/social aspects to focus on the drug design component
+- Repackage content from [Chem1102](https://bulletin.fordham.edu/courses/chem/), dropping the EP1 and business/social aspects to focus on the drug design component
 - Pre-reqs could be light, if we assume that we'll have to (re)teach some orgo and biochemistry

 - **Additional Audience:**  pre-meds and bio majors